 - Threat Modeling– Threat modeling is a multi-stage process that should be integrated into the software development, testing, and deployment lifecycles.

 - Security Design– Organizations may have different goals when it comes to software engineering and coding.
-It’s possible that prioritizing security will conflict with prioritizing development pace.
+It’s possible that prioritizing security will conflict with prioritizing the development pace.

 How Can You Make Sure Your Code Is Safe?